onflow/cadence/docs/language.md

   provided it can be borrowed using the given type.

   `T` is the type parameter for the reference type.
+  If the function is called on a typed capability, the capability's type is used when borrowing.
-   A type argument for the parameter must be provided explicitly.
+  If the capability is untyped, a type argument must be provided explicitly in the call to `borrow`.

-  The function returns `nil` if the targeted path is empty, i.e. nothing is stored under it, if  the requested type exceeds what is allowed by the capability (or any interim capabilities)
+  The function returns `nil` when the targeted path is empty, i.e. nothing is stored under it, and when the requested type exceeds what is allowed by the capability (or any interim capabilities).

 ```cadence,file=capabilities.cdc
 // Declare a resource interface named `HasCount`, that has a field `count`